tinuzz/wp-plugin-trackserver/readme.txt

 * Calculate and update speed per trackpoint when calculating the track distance.
 * New replacement tags for a live track's infobar: altitude and speed in m/s, km/h and mph.
+* Add shortcode parameter 'points=y|n', to draw a track as a collection of points instead of a line.
+The 'color' parameter applies to the fill of the points in this case.
+Be careful with too many points (thousands).
+* Change the default tile server URL to the basic OpenStreetMap

 = v2.1 =
 Release date: 6 June 2016